NixOS/rfcs/rfcs/0145-doc-strings.md

 H1 headings start a section to keep it extendable in the future.
 Users are not allowed to choose them freely, so we keep track of all allowed H1 headings.

-This may also be checked from the doc-tool that may evolve from this rfc (e.g. future versions of nixdoc)
+This may also be checked from the doc-tool that may evolve from this RFC (e.g. future versions of nixdoc)

 - [S012] - Every [optional] section started by an H1 heading is continued until the next heading starts.
 To the very end of the comment, otherwise.
 - [S014] - Every section may define its own rules.
 They must be compatible with the formal requirements of doc-strings (this RFC) that can override formal rules locally. (e.g., disable Markdown, use custom syntax, etc.)